PoisotLab/ms_straight_lines/manuscript.md

 $$z = \frac{L_{obs} - \bar{L}}{\sqrt{\sigma_L^2}} \,.$$ {#eq:z}

-A network where $L = \bar{L}$ will have a $z$-score of 0, and any network with more (fewer) interactions will have a positive (negative) $z$-score.
+A network where $L = \bar{L}$ will have a $z$-score of 0, and any network with more (fewer) links will have a positive (negative) $z$-score.
 We suggest that the use of a $z$-score could help identify significantly under (over) sampled networks and estimate their number of missing (extra) links.

-In (+@fig:MAPnormal), we show that the predictions made by the normal approximation (panel B) are similar to those made by the beta distribution parameterized with the maximum _a posteriori_ values of $\mu$ and $\phi$ (panel A), although the later can undershoot the constraint on the minimum number of links.
-This undershooting, however, will not influence any actual z-scores, since no food webs have less than S-1 interactions and therefore no z-scores so low can be calculated.
+In +@fig:MAPnormal, we show that the predictions made by the normal approximation (panel B) are similar to those made by the beta distribution parameterized with the maximum _a posteriori_ values of $\mu$ and $\phi$ (panel A), although the later can undershoot the constraint on the minimum number of links.
+This undershooting, however, will not influence any actual z-scores, since no food webs have fewer than S-1 links and therefore no z-scores so low can ever be observed.

 ![**The shifted beta-binomial distribution can be approximated by a normal distribution.** The number of links is plotted as a function of species richness